mxayon/blog/_posts/2019-06-30-Open-World-Assumptions.markdown

 | What are the factors affecting climate change? (new studies may  improve or validate other factors) 	| When was the worst climate change instance ever recorded? 	|

 #### Why Open World
-- Underspecification
+Underspecification
   - Abstract, nested and unnamed entities
-- Easily reusable (and extendable)
+Easily reusable (and extendable)
-- Good at knowledge level (Ontology)
+Good at knowledge level (Ontology)
-- Good at "schema"-"schema" mapping
+Good at "schema"-"schema" mapping
   - Asserting/Inferring equivalents
-- They naturally deal with incomplete information
+They naturally deal with incomplete information
-  - Domain knowledge where answers are evolving (e.g. science)
-- Making an inference
+  - Domain knowledge where answers are evolving (e.g. science) Making an inference

-#### Why Closed World
+#### Why Closed Worl
-- Paradigm Shift
+Paradigm Shift
-  - Involves Technology/Experience Catch up
+  - Involves Technology/Experience Catch u
-- Some problems are inherently closed world (often those that we ask "which are not... " or have a finite number of elements)
+  Some problems are inherently closed world (often those that we ask "which are not... " or have a finite number of elements)
-  - but is possible to close the open world (later)
-- Dealing with Defaults & Exceptions
+  - but is possible to close the open world (later Dealing with Defaults & Exception
-- Dealing with Schema-Data mapping
+    Dealing with Schema-Data mapping
   - integrity constraints, validation (parsing from generation)
-  - data structures are typically closed
+  - data structures are typically close
-- Meta-query
+  Meta-query
   - _What do we know??_

 ## Interpreting Knowledge on problems

 I. Problem Domain A

-- Will there be a host for the pre-show?
+Will there be a host for the pre-show?

   | Time 	| Activity 	| Hosts / Awardees 	|
   |---------	|-------------------------------------------------	|--------------------------------------------------	|